Pandoors/Edmonds-Karp-Maxflow-Algorithm/README.md

 ## How to run code:

-# If You don't want to draw graphs:
+# If You don't want to draw graphs (default option):

 1) To run this code - firstly - simply download zip, or clone this repository using git:
 ```python